MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/norwegian-vat-reporting.md

 ---
 # Norwegian VAT Reporting in the Norwegian Version

+> [!IMPORTANT]
+> There qill be changes in the new ID-porten in Norway.
+Microsoft will update Norwegian Electronic VAT submission solution to the new ID-porten system in the 23.2 release.

 [!INCLUDE[prod_short](../../includes/prod_short.md)] provides features that allow you to calculate and report VAT returns to the Norwegian tax authorities.

 This article shows the typical steps that you should follow when reporting Norwegian VAT.